-New 'Fantastic Beasts 2' Details Reveal More About Newt's Relationship With Leta Lestrange
+These New 'Fantastic Beasts 2' Details About Leta Lestrange Reveal So Much

 For Harry Potter fans, the fact that as many as five Fantastic Beasts films are in the works is a mixed blessing.
 The new Fantastic Beasts 2 details, courtesy of Entertainment Weekly, only add to the upcoming sequel's intrigue.
 The movie, which is officially titled Fantastic Beasts & Where To Find Them 2: The Crimes of Grindelwald (whew!) has a lot going for it, and new details reveal that one of those things will be a look into Newt's time at Hogwarts.